 - A number of agents are used to try to restore sinus rhythm.
 Some options include amiodarone, beta-blockers (such as metoprolol, carvedilol), calcium-channel blockers (verapamil, diltiazem), digoxin, Class IA agents (procainamide, quinidine, and disopyramide), and Class IC (flecainide, propafenone).

 - Ibutilide and dofetilide, which are able to achieve very rapid cardioversion, are not currently available in the UK.

 - Rate control should not be used as the first-line strategy for people with with atrial flutter whose condition is considered suitable for an ablation strategy to restore sinus rhythm .

 - Rate control is usually more difficult for atrial flutter than for atrial fibrillation.
 However, rate control is less likely than rhythm control to make the arrhythmia worse.

-- Ventricular rate control can be achieved with drugs that block the AV node.
-Calcium-channel blockers (eg, verapamil, diltiazem), beta-blockers and amiodarone can be used.
-The National Institute for Health and Care Excellence Clinical Knowledge Summaries (NICE CKS) suggest atenolol or metoprolol if the rate is uncontrolled.
+- Ventricular rate control can be achieved with agents that block the AV node.
+Calcium-channel blockers (eg, verapamil, diltiazem), beta-blockers, digoxin and amiodarone can be used.

 - In some situations - eg, after cardiac surgery - overdrive atrial pacing may be required for acute control of atrial flutter.